murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/13th Age/SRD/Skill Challenges.md

 ### Declaring and Resolving Tasks
 Each PC gets to perform a Task to try and overcome the Obstacles in the Stage.
 Let their imagination run wild.
 If they suggest a feature might be present in the Stage to base a cool Task off, be lenient ('sure, there can be a chandelier on the ceiling to swing from!').
 If they want to incorporate a flashback of preparation they might have done earlier, allow that with leniency as well.
 The PCs can declare their Tasks in whatever order they want.
 If it makes sense narratively, if one player declares an action that would create new opportunities for other Tasks, they can build on that.
 If the players can't decide or don't want to decide on an order themselves, let them roll Initiative to decide the order.

 When a Task is declared, the GM and player decide on what kind of check is required to complete the Task.
 Most Tasks will be skill checks.
 If the Task selected involves taking out opposition by fighting, use an attack roll (condensating combat into a single roll).
 If a PC with magical capabilities wants to use their magic but not a specific spell (which may be a limited Resource), they can explain what magical effect they want to produce and roll a spellcasting check.
 Players can also decide to expend one of their limited Resources to fulfill a Task.
 In this case a roll is not required, they get an automatic success.
+It's good to inform the players, especially in the case of spells, that the effect of the spells will sometimes not be handled exactly to the letter.
+Some spells are capable of instantly solving a Challenge if used as written.
+To avoid this, have a spell grant an effect that's in line with the purpose of the spell, but not verbatim to the spell's text.
+This may require some negotiation with the player, and if they decide the adapted effect is not worth it, let them retract their choice and go in a different area.

 Sometimes not all players can (or have to) think of a separate Task for their PC.
 In that case they can choose to help another PC instead.
 If they explain how they help out, the other PC gets a +2 to their roll.
 Any negative consequences of a failed roll then apply to both PCs.
 Generally only one PC can help one other, but in some cases - if it makes sense in the narrative - two or more PCs might provide help to a single ally.